amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 <!-- areConnected | | -->

-As you can see, adjacency list is faster in almost all functions.
-The only that the adjacency matrix will outperform the adjacency list is checking if a node is adjacent to other, however if we change our implementation from Array to a HashSet we can get it in constant time as well :)
+As you can see, an adjacency list is faster in almost all functions.
+The only that the adjacency matrix will outperform the adjacency list is checking if a node is adjacent to other, however, if we change our implementation from Array to a HashSet we can get it in constant time as well :)

 # Summary

 As we saw, Graphs can help to model many real-life scenarios such as airports, social networks, internet and so on.
-We covered some of most basic algorithms such as Breadth-First Search (BFS) and Detph-First Search (DFS).
+We covered some of most basic algorithms such as Breadth-First Search (BFS) and Depth-First Search (DFS).
 Also, we talk about implementations trade-offs such as adjacency list and matrix.
-There are many other applications that we are going to cover in another post such as finding shortest path between nodes and other interesting graph algorithms.
+There are many other applications that we are going to cover in another post such as finding the shortest path between nodes and different exciting graph algorithms.

 <!-- https://www.slideshare.net/hafsakomal/graphs-49204527 -->